 From 2000 to 2003 he was foundation Director of the John Paul II Institute for Marriage and the Family, Melbourne.
 Bishop Anthony remains Professor of Moral Theology and Bioethics in the Institute.

-In the Dominican Order he was the Master of Students (seminarians) and Socius (deputy) to the Provincial.
+During this time he was also Master of Students (seminarians) in the Dominican Order and Socius (deputy) to the Provincial.

 Auxiliary Bishop of Sydney

 In 2003, Pope John Paul II appointed him Auxiliary Bishop of Sydney.
 In that archdiocese he was Episcopal Vicar for Life and Health and Chairman of the Catholic Schools Board.

 From 2003-2010 Bishop Anthony was Parish Priest of Our Lady Star of the Sea Parish, Watsons Bay.
 Since that time he has also been Deputy-Chancellor of the Catholic Institute of Sydney, Adjunct Professor in The University of Notre Dame Australia, and a member of the Company of the Australian Catholic University.

 He was Co-ordinator of World Youth Day 2008 in Sydney.

 On 8 January 2010, Pope Benedict XVI appointed Bishop Anthony the third Bishop of Parramatta.
 As Bishop he has overseen the consultations, publication and implementation of the Diocesan Pastoral Plan, Faith in Our Future.
 This sets two basic goals for the Diocese: to grow our faith and to share our faith.
 It will focus on five areas of greatest need and potential: families, youth, ethnicity, vocations and evangelisation.

 Bishop Anthony has worked extensively with the Catholic Education Office, principals and staff on the mission and identity of Catholic schools today, and with youth ministers and groups in promoting the connection of young people with the Church.